 Major Ingredients: Soy flour, concentrates and isolates.

 How To Use Soy Protein Powder: Soy protein powder tastes best when mixed with fresh fruit juice with fresh-cut fruits.
-Just blend everything up, and you have yourself a satisfying health drink.
+Just blend everything up and have a satisfying, healthy drink.

 3. Protein Mix For Atta

 As interesting as it sounds, the protein mix for atta has varied applications and benefits, such as making Rotis.
-This protein powder helps a person fulfill their daily protein requirements and allows them to be more potent and healthy!
-It’s also an excellent option for people who are not big fans of protein drinks and shakes.
+This protein powder helps people fulfil their daily protein requirements, making them more potent and healthy!
+It’s one of the best types of protein powder as it’s an excellent option for people who are not big fans of protein drinks and shakes.
 There are two variants of protein mix for atta.

 Vegan Protein Mix For Atta

-This plant based variant of this protein mix is ideal for all vegetarian and vegans.
+This plant-based variant of this protein mix is ideal for all vegetarians and vegans.